Little Rock Trojans storm back to take game 10-4 over LSU, force Monday game

 LSU would scratch across a run in the fifth inning when Luis Hernandez would score on a wild pitch, but the Tiger offense struggled to string together hits against Trojan reliever Malcolm Brown who four three shutout innings late in the game as the Tigers went 1-2-3 at the plate in the sixth, seventh, eighth and ninth innings.

-A win on Sunday night over the Trojans would have punched LSU's ticket to the Super Regionals at Alex Box Stadium this coming weekend against either West Virginia who eliminated Kentucky in the championship game in the Clemson Regional after the home team was eliminated.
+A win on Sunday night over the Trojans would have punched LSU's ticket to the Super Regionals at Alex Box Stadium this coming weekend against West Virginia, which eliminated Kentucky in the championship game in the Clemson Regional after the home team was eliminated.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.